Notice

 Scenario 1: Receive import report

-This section describes what happens when the user wants to get a report of the imported assets associated to a importJobId.
+This section describes what happens when the user wants to get a report of the imported assets associated with a importJobId.
 In this example, the user requests an import report.

 import report receive